 BIO-key and Progreso Networks & Security Partner to Expand Identity and Access Management Solutions in Southeast Asia

-/EIN News/ -- SINGAPORE and WALL, N.J., Dec.
-15, 2022 (GLOBE NEWSWIRE) -- BIO-key International, Inc. (NASDAQ: BKYI) an innovative provider of Identity and Access Management (IAM) and Identity-Bound Biometric (IBB) solutions, today announced a strategic partnership with Singapore-based Progreso Networks & Security Pte.
+SINGAPORE and WALL, N.J., Dec.
+15, 2022 (GLOBE NEWSWIRE) -- BIO-key International, Inc. BKYI an innovative provider of Identity and Access Management (IAM) and Identity-Bound Biometric (IBB) solutions, today announced a strategic partnership with Singapore-based Progreso Networks & Security Pte.
 Ltd. to provide IAM solutions to customers across Southeast Asia.

 BIO-key's solutions include BIO-key PortalGuard®, a unified IAM platform offering more flexible options for Multi-factor Authentication (MFA), Single Sign-on (SSO), and Self-service Password Reset (SSPR) than any other access management solution.
 PortalGuard is the only IAM platform offering Identity-Bound Biometric authentication, utilizing unique, centralized biometric identity to verify the person completing a transaction.
 This means that trust can be established that the person is the correct person, versus only validating their device, password, or token.
 PortalGuard also consolidates multiple point solutions under centralized security policies so customers can take a holistic approach to their access management strategy.